 The song has two videos, one of which is labeled as an instructional dance video and features Davido and friends dancing on top of cars.
-However, it’s the more theatrical video that seems to better paint the scene of an impending dance craze as it chronicles a city overrun by a fictional illness dubbed "Skelewu Fever".
-After a few narrative breaks, the video ends a bit like Thriller, with all those "bitten" by the fever doing the dance together in the street.
+However, it’s the more theatrical video that seems to better paint the scene of an impending dance craze as it chronicles a city overrun by a fictional illness dubbed 'Skelewu Fever.'
+After a few narrative breaks, the video ends a la Thriller with all those 'bitten' by the fever doing the dance together on the street.

 MC Galaxy, the creator of the Sekem song and accompanying dance, first came into the spotlight after he made a cameo in Iyanya’s Kukere video.
 In it, his energetic freestyling of the Kukere dance added a level of complexity and personality that far outshone the other dancers.
 Following the attention he got from that video, the comedian by trade decided to try his hand at music and scored big with his own dance number, Sekem, in 2014.

-Meaning "to move or shift" in Galaxy’s native Calabar, the dance involves balancing on one foot with one hand on your waist and the other on your chest, while shifting as much as possible to the side you are balancing on.
-More of an exercise in stability than rhythm, the dance’s playful nature made it equally popular across all age brackets as dancers try not to bump into each other as they race across the dance floor.
+Meaning 'to move or shift' in Galaxy’s native Calabar, the dance involves balancing on one foot with one hand on your waist and the other on your chest, while shifting as much as possible to the side you are balancing on.
+More so an exercise in stability than rhythm, the dance’s playful nature made it equally popular across all age brackets as dancers try not to bump into each other as they race across the dance floor.

 Although it began to achieve global recognition in 2014, the origins of the dance craze known as Shoki can be traced a year earlier to the youth in the streets of Agege, a working-class neighbourhood of Lagos.
 The dance’s dive and scoop motion made it out of Agege through rapper and singer Lil Kesh’s 2014 breakout, Shoki.
 Unlike other Afropop songs gaining popularity at that time, Kesh’s near-abrasive vocals over urgent percussion was the perfect frenzy-inducing sound to pair with a dance.